 Cell movement induce a localized rise in fluorescent protein content.
 It can be detected using this kind of investigation.
-Highly luminous granules reveal the concentration of tis protein in exceedingly specific sites in cells.
+Highly luminous granules reveal the concentration of tis protein.

 This assay determines the condition of each cell using many wave lengths.
 Then scores each wave length against other wave lengths relying on size, shape, and position.

 The CellInsight CX5 HCS Platform uses property auto focus and united plate examine intelligence technique to examine cell populations and pheno types.

 The Ultra is a real point scanning confocal microscope that captures images at a higher resolution than the Micro.
-It contains four solid-state lasers with excitation wavelengths ranging from 405 to 633 nm.
+It contains four solid-state lasers with excitation frequency.

 Comfortable with Any Model